Troubleshooting Canceled Jobs in SAP BASIS

 - Q: What is the primary cause of a job cancellation if

-shows a missing object?- A: Authorization issue.
+SU53shows a missing object?- A: Authorization issue.

 - Q: How can you check which work process executed a canceled job?